about me

 - PGDip Counselling Psychology

-I’m passionate about working with young ones, to process challenging experiences and evolve into healthier, more self-confident versions of themselves.
+I’m passionate about working with young ones, supporting them to process challenging experiences through play and evolve into healthier, happier, more self-confident versions of themselves.

-Children often internalise highly critical / unhealthy messages of themeselves without us knowing.
+Kids impact their environment, and the environment impacts kids – setting up a constant feedback loop.
+Outside of our awareness, children often internalise highly critical / unhealthy messages of themeselves.
+Sometimes these messages are explicit, but many a time they are interpretations our kids have conjured up.
 These beliefs can feel like absolute truth for our kids, and they come to shape their entire world.

 I’ve been in the same shoes:

-- “I don’t need love” – I was happy being the listening ear for friends; I didn’t have anyone I trusted to talk to, but I believed I was different.
+- “I don’t need love” – I was happy often being the listening ear for friends.
+I didn’t have anyone I trusted to talk to, but I believed I was different, and that because I was independent and enjoyed my alone time, I didn’t need love or long-term bonds.

-As a result of this, I only realised I needed friendship after I hit my early 20s!
+As a result, I only realised I needed friendship after I hit my early 20s!
 It might sound unbelievable, but that’s just how strong my inner messages were.

 Working with kids in child-centred play therapy provides the opportunity to challenge unhealthy beliefs without needing to talk about them.
 Instead, we use the medium of play to process their feelings, needs, and experiences, and change these beliefs from the inside-out.